oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

     ```
     </details>

 You may now *proceed to the next lab*.
+Return to *lab 2* if you didn't finish it.

 ## Acknowledgements